 The lane change manoeuvre shall be completed in less than 5 seconds

-If it wasn’t so sad, I could almost laugh now… This paragraph means quite simply: from the moment when the front tyre has crossed the line, until the moment when the vehicle is completely in the target lane, no more than five seconds may pass.
+If it wasn’t so sad, I could almost laugh now… This paragraph means quite simply: from the moment when the front tire has crossed the line, until the moment when the vehicle is completely in the target lane, no more than five seconds may pass.
 And this is really problematic.
 In reality, it always leads to a vehicle being already halfway to the target lane, but because of the five-second timeout, the lane change is aborted and the vehicle jerks back into the old lane.
 The driver is often totally surprised by this.
 If the driver does not expect that the vehicle will not finish the lane change due to the traffic situation, he will be completely surprised.
 This situation is also very dangerous for other road users.
-They are not aware that the Tesla is driving on Autopilot, and no human driver would make such a manoeuvre and jerkily change back into the old lane without obstacle or apparent reason.
+They are not aware that the Tesla is driving on Autopilot, and no human driver would make such a maneuver and jerkily change back into the old lane without obstacle or apparent reason.

 The influence of other vehicles